JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 |         Disabling: Overly Nostalgic         |           Constantly reminiscing about the good old day.           | Indefinite | Backstory |

 #### Healing

+Since Injuries work on a narrative severity scale, so does the healing that can be performed.
+These could come from Magic or science-based medicine.

 |              Name              |                                                                                                               Desc                                                                                                               |   Duration   |  Source  |
 | :-----------------------------: | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :-----------: | :-------: |